-Call center quality assurance is a process or set of actions aimed to analyse, monitor, and evaluate the performance of agents as well as the overall customer service experience.
+Call center quality assurance is a process or set of actions aimed at analyze, monitoring, and evaluating the performance of agents as well as the overall customer service experience.

-Call centre QA’s major purpose is to ensure that customers have a consistent and high-quality experience when interacting with the call centre agents.
+Call center QA’s major purpose is to ensure that customers have a consistent and high-quality experience when interacting with call center agents.

 As per a survey, 97% of consumers in the US believe that customer service plays a crucial role in retaining their loyalty.

-Providing lousy service to your customer is enough to chase them away, even if it occurred only once.
+Providing lousy service to your customers is enough to chase them away, even if it occurs only once.

 As a call center leader, you can’t afford to overlook the quality of interactions your agents are offering.